-Please read carefully before beginning your application:
+Please read carefully before beginning your application

 Deadline and Application Fee

-To assure full consideration for the fall term, application should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Meadows Graduate Office BEFORE February 15th.
+To assure full consideration for the fall term, application should be completed online and ALL supporting materials pertaining to the application for admission should be delivered to the Graduate Application Processing Office BEFORE February 15th.
 Materials received from applicants who do not enroll will be retained by the Meadows Graduate Office for one year.
 All documents become the property of Southern Methodist University and cannot be returned.
 A $75.00 non-refundable application fee is required.

 Scholarships and graduate assistantships for qualified, admitted students are available from the graduate division.
 Candidates for graduate awards are encouraged to file the Free Application for Federal Student Aid (FAFSA).
 This form is not required from international students on the F-1 visa.
 For additional information, contact the Office of Scholarships and Financial Aid, Meadows School of the Arts, P.O.
 Box 750356, Dallas, Texas 75275-0356 (telephone 214.768.3314).